Resize Images

 public Image::pad(int $width, int $height, $background = 'ffffff', string $position = 'center'): ImageInterface

-Padded resizing means that the original image is scaled until it fits the defined target size with unchanged aspect ratio.
+Padded resizing means that the original image is scaled to fit the defined target size without changing the aspect ratio.
 The original image is not scaled up but only down.

 Compared to the cover()